 - a.
 A "Change" or "Force Account Directive". - b.
 Differing site condition as set forth in Article XIII. - c.
 Suspension for Convenience as set forth in Article XVII. - d.
-Intentional or bad faith acts or omissions by SCDOT that unreasonably interfere with CONTRACTOR's performance and cause delay of work on the critical path of the Project.
+Intentional or bad faith acts or omissions by SCDOT that unreasonably interfere with CONTRACTOR's performance and cause delay of work on the critical path of the Project. - e.

-- e.
 Changes in legal requirements or regulations that are effective subsequent to the date of submission of CONTRACTOR's response to the RFP. - f.
-Discovery of hazardous materials not previously identified in Exhibit 4 Project Design Criteria and Attachment B as set forth in Article XI - g.
+Discovery of hazardous materials not previously identified in Exhibit 6 Project Design Criteria and Attachment B as set forth in Article XI - g.
 Discovery of archeological or paleontological sites not previously identified as set forth in Article X. - h.
 Actual Premium Right Of Way Acquisition Costs as set forth in to Article VIII.
 No additional amount for overhead, profit, bonds and insurance will be considered for this item. - i.
-Adverse Utility Adjustments impacts meeting the requirements as set forth in Article VII. - j.
-Adverse Railroad coordination impacts as set forth in Article VII.
+Adverse Utility Adjustments impacts meeting the requirements as set forth in Article VII.